JamAndFlow/JamAndFlow-API/run_pre_commit.md

    pre-commit install
    ```

-3. stage your changes:
+3. stage your changes: and run `pre-commit` to check if your staged files pass the checks.

-4. Run pre-commit to check your staged files:
+4. Run pre-commit to check your every files:
    ```bash
    pre-commit run --all-files
    ```